 Desalniettemin heeft techniek natuurlijk ongekende mogelijkheden om interactie te creeren, maar wat ik me voorneem (vooralsnog, wie weet wat ik over een paar weken denk) zie ik techniek meer als materiaal om interactie mee te maken en niet als interactie op zich. klinkt het vaag? reageer erop dan kan ik het misschien concreter weergeven.

 Where am I after 3 days of work?
 The past week I've mostly done a lot of reading.
 In my previous post I mentioned how much there is to find on the internet.
 Museums are really 2.0 or at least most people agree they should be if I look at the amount of info I already found.
 Everything needs to be 2.0 it seems, not only the web.
-With that in mind I set up a
+With that in mind I set up a rijksmuseumwidget on my desktop to inspire me.
+(Perhaps its not 2.0, but for me it feels really advanced and you have to start somewhere.)
+And of course I set up this blog.

 However, to me interaction is more than just sharing everything with everyone on the internet via any number of tracks.
 Of course the internet provides a staggering amount of new oppertunities, but interaction doesnt need it to be interactive.
 It seems no perogative at all for this project.
 Even cool modern techniques are not necessary to let people interact with products or museums.
 Touching, seeing or sensing a product in any other way will allready be interaction.
 Can we design this in such a way we can reach the same goals or does the modern visitor demand technical interaction already?
 How then should it be done?

-Nina Simon gives an interesting approach and vision to interactions within museum exhibitions.
+An interesting model I found on the blog of Nina Simon gives an interesting approach and vision to interactions within museum exhibitions.
 For more explanation and the model check here.

-(dutch so no link here) written by Jarl schulp on designing exhibitions, museums today have to compete more and more often with internet, games and television.
+It seems apparent that modern techniques play a central role in creating entertainmentvalue for exposition.
+Like Alexander Zwemmes of the design agence Kiss the frog mentioned in a very interesting thesis (dutch so no link here) written by Jarl schulp on designing exhibitions, museums today have to compete more and more often with internet, games and television.
 All of which supply the entertainment and education (well perhaps not games so much, but ok) in the comfort of your home and in much greater abundance.
 "The museum has to offer something extra, an all-encompasing experience in space, an interaction with the objects en a feeling of being together".

 The competition with games and the internet, museums seem to counter with the same means.
 I've read articles on museums in which you can make your own avatar before you start.
 Does it attract people?
 Who knows?
 Is it fun? perhaps, but I cant help thinking it sounds a lot like trying to adopt to a general vision of modern youth culture. just in the same way in which I had to rap at school if there was anything which needed to be made interesting because as a teenager I liked this type of music of course.
 I dont.